maximilianorom77/add_dns_zones/README.md

 * It tries to match the value of the ns against the value of the ns with the trailing period DONE

-* Never finishes because it cannot delete a zone that it can't find
+* Never finishes because it cannot delete a zone that it can't find DONE

 ne found with ID: Z02914962GYH6HQZWHUIH
 Error deleting zone: Z02914962GYH6HQZWHUIH